A z=1.85 galaxy group in CEERS: evolved, dustless, massive intra-halo light and a brightest group galaxy in the making: SED comparisons

 \section{SED comparisons}

-In Fig.~\ref{fig:sfh_comp}, we show the best-fitting pseudo-constant (left) and delayed-$\tau$ (right) SEDs in the IHL peak region, for comparison with the exponentially-declining SFH we adopt.
-Whilst the pseudo-constant gives a considerably worse SED fit than the exponentially-declining SFH, we see negligible difference between exponentially-declining and delayed-$\tau$ models, with consistent physical parameters derived from the best-fitting SEDs.
+In Fig.~\ref{fig:sfh_comp}, we show the best-fitting pseudo-constant (left) and delayed-$\tau$ (right) SEDs in the IHL peak region, for comparison with the exponentially declining SFH we adopt.
+Whilst the pseudo-constant gives a considerably worse SED fit than the exponentially declining SFH, we see negligible difference between exponentially declining and delayed-$\tau$ models, with consistent physical parameters derived from the best-fitting SEDs.

 \end{appendix}